akirmse/mountains/README.md

 isolation of peaks in that tile.
 The files can be merged and sorted with standard command-line utilities.

+The isolation calculation is currently limited to SRTM input data, though it could fairly easily be extended to the other data sets.

 ### Prominence

 First, generate divide trees for tiles of interest: